Germany summons Belarus ambassador over forced landing and arrest | DW | 24.05.2021

-Germany summons the Belarusian ambassador over the forced landing of a passenger flight and the arrest of a critical journalist.
+Germany summoned the Belarusian ambassador over the forced landing of a passenger flight and the arrest of a critical journalist.
 EU leaders are set to discuss additional sanctions against Belarus.

-Germany joined a list of European countries to summon the Belarusian ambassador in its Berlin amid shock over Minsk's forced landing of a plane and subsequent arrest of a dissident journalist.
+Germany joined a list of European countries to summons the Belarusian ambassador in Berlin amid shock over Minsk's forced landing of a plane and subsequent arrest of a dissident journalist.

-The minister said Minsk need to be transparent about the welfare of activist journalist Roman Pratasevich and his partner.
+The minister said Minsk needed to be transparent about the welfare of activist journalist Raman Pratasevich and his partner.
 He called for the immediate release of the pair.

-Top EU diplomat Josep Borrell earlier called for an international investigation over the plane's grounding.
+The EU's foreign policy chief Josep Borrell had earlier called for an international investigation over the plane's grounding.

 "In carrying out this coercive act, the Belarusian authorities have jeopardized the safety of passengers and crew," Borrell said in a statement issued on Monday.